-Our procurement activities take place in England and our contractors and suppliers are UK based.
-We follow The European Union Procurement Directives which govern good practice in procurement.
+Our procurement activities take place in England and our contractors and suppliers are predominantly UK-based.
+We follow The Public Contracts Regulations 2015, which govern good practice in procurement.

-Managed by a dedicated procurement team, we adhere to our Procurement Policy and Procedure, which ensures we engage with reputable contractors who comply with all appropriate legislation, regulation and practices.
-The Procedure considers the Modern Slavery Act to be one of the most important pieces of legislation that govern registered providers.
+Managed by a dedicated procurement team, we adhere to our own Procurement Policy and Procedure, which ensures we engage with reputable contractors who comply with all relevant legislation, regulation and practices.
+The Procedure considers the Modern Slavery Act to be an important piece of legislation that governs registered providers.

-All our policies are reviewed on a continuous basis to ensure that they reflect best practice and to mitigate against risks.
+All our policies are reviewed on a regular basis to ensure that they reflect best practice and to mitigate against risks.

 - Reviewed our policy for Procurement to strengthen approval processes for large spend and procurement waivers.